-There is no cure for transverse myelitis at this time and no medications have been specifically approved to treat it.
-The standard of care for transverse myelitis includes:
+There is no cure for transverse myelitis at this time and no medications have been specifically approved by the US Food and Drug Administration (FDA) to treat it.
+Treatment of transverse myelitis could include:

-Intravenous (IV — into the vein) corticosteroids such as methylprednisone or dexamethasone may be given to help decrease the swelling in the spinal cord.
+- Intravenous (IV — into the vein) corticosteroids such as methylprednisolone or dexamethasone may be given to help decrease the swelling in the spinal cord.
 In some cases, prednisone, taken by mouth, is used for a period of time after the IV therapy is completed.

 Aggressive immunosuppression may be required for those who continue to experience active inflammation of the spinal cord, despite treatment with steroids and/or PLEX.
 Cyclophosphamide, a chemotherapy drug that is often used to treat lymphomas or leukemia, is sometimes used.
 Patients receiving this treatment are carefully monitored for potential complications that may arise from immunosuppression.

 Some people affected by transverse myelitis recover with minor or no problems, others suffer permanent impairments that affect their ability to perform ordinary tasks of daily living.
 Permanent neurological deficits could include severe weakness, spasticity (painful muscle stiffness or contractions), or paralysis; also incontinence or chronic pain.
 Aggressive physical therapy/rehabilitation is indicated after an episode of TM, to aid with recovery.